deep1652000/shopping_trend_analytics_dashboard/README.md

 # Shopping Trend Analysis
-This project is an end-to-end Data Analytics project is built with the help of Python, SQL, and Power BI to know the  customers shopping behavior and identify key revenue drivers.
+This project is an end-to-end Data Analytics project is built with the help of Python, SQL, and Power BI to analyze customer shopping behavior and key revenue metrics.

  ## 📌 Overview

-This project evaluate customer shopping behaviour to drive strategics meaningful business insights using Python, SQL, and Power BI fro visualization.
+This project evaluate customer shopping data, performs exploratory analysis, answers business questions via SQL, and presents some insights with an interactive Power BI dashboard
 The workflow covers:
 Loading and cleaning data in Python.
 Performing Exploratory Data Analysis (EDA).